yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 ---

 {% compositionsetup %}

-{summary:page}Executor Remoting allows you to use remote invocations of services, with the space as the transport layer using Executors.{summary}
+{% summary page %}Executor Remoting allows you to use remote invocations of services, with the space as the transport layer using Executors.{% endsummary %}

 # Overview